Ankit-Kulkarni/vagrant-configs/coreos-vagrant/README.md

 # CoreOS Vagrant

-Note: *For detailed instllation of this repo on mac osx see this blogpost [Enabling docker remote API on OSX using vagrant](https://medium.com/@ankit.kulkarni/enabling-docker-remote-api-on-osx-using-vagrant-db773066fb17).*
+Note: *For detailed installation of this repo on mac osx see this blogpost [Enabling docker remote API on OSX using vagrant](https://medium.com/@ankit.kulkarni/enabling-docker-remote-api-on-osx-using-vagrant-db773066fb17).*

 ******************** the below part is from  [coreos-vagrant](https://github.com/coreos/coreos-vagrant) *********************